 The Renminbi has appreciated significantly against the U.S. dollar during the reporting periods presented, from a rate of RMB6.2939 to US\$1.00 as of December 30, 2011 to a rate of RMB6.0537 to US\$1.00 as of December 31, 2013.
 As all of our revenues and most of our expenses are denominated in Renminbi, the changes in the exchange rates of Renminbi against U.S. dollars have not historically materially impacted our results of operations.
 However, since our reporting currency in the financial statements is U.S. dollars, the translation effect on our revenues and expenses in our income statements has been increasing due to the accelerated appreciation of the Renminbi against the U.S. dollar during the reporting periods, and has been further magnified by the significant increases in our total net revenues and total operating expenses during the corresponding periods.
-For example, during 2011, the Renminbi appreciated against the U.S. dollar from a rate of RMB6.6000 to US\$1.00 as of January 3, 2011 to a rate of RMB6.2939 to US\$1.00 as of December 30, 2011, resulting in a currency translation increase in our total net revenues of US\$1.00 as of January 3, 2012 to a rate of RMB6.2301 to US\$1.00 as of December 31, 2012, resulting in a currency translation increase in our total net revenues of US\$1.6 million.
-During 2013, the Renminbi appreciated against the U.S. dollar from a rate of RMB6.2301 to US\$1.00 as of January 3, 2013 to a rate of RMB6.0537 to US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of De
+For example, during 2011, the Renminbi appreciated against the U.S. dollar from a rate of RMB6.6000 to US\$1.00 as of January 3, 2011 to a rate of RMB6.2939 to US\$1.00 as of December 30, 2011, resulting in a currency translation increase in our total net revenues of US\$1.00 as of January 3, 2012 to a rate of RMB6.2301 to US\$1.00 as of December 31, 2012, resulting in a currency translation increase in our total net revenues of US\$1.10 million and a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2012, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2013, resulting in a currency translation increase in our total